 Diversity analysis

 We used the laboratory’s own sampling record and the Global Biodiversity Information Facility database (Gbif.Org, 2022) to manually check the 12S primer final taxonomic table.
-The number of species captured by each treatment was visualized using Venn Diagrams (package VennDiagram, Chen, 2018).
-Species rarefaction curves were made for each metabarcode to inspect the level of species saturation for each protocol replicate.
-The slope of each curve was calculated using the rareslope function in the vegan package (Oksanen et al., 2019), and the confidence interval for each protocol was calculated using pairwiseCI (Schaarschmidt & Gerhard, 2019) with confidence level at 95%.
+The number of species captured by each protocol was visualized using Venn Diagrams (package VennDiagram, Chen, 2018).
+Species rarefaction curves were made for each metabarcode to inspect the level of species saturation in each protocol replicate.
+The slope of each curve was calculated using the rareslope function in the vegan package (Oksanen et al., 2019), and the confidence interval was calculated using pairwiseCI (Schaarschmidt & Gerhard, 2019) with confidence level at 95%.
 Rarefaction curves were plotted using the ggrare function from the ranacapa package (using step = 5).

 Differential abundance

+The raw dataset was analyzed using DESeq2 and ALDEx2 to look at differential abundance between protocols (Love et al., 2014, Fernandes et al., 2013), and the output of both analyses were compared to look for consistency in results.
+While DESeq2 uses a series of negative-binomial generalized linear models to count data and estimate the log2-fold change in abundance, ALDEx2 (ANOVA-like Differential Expression) accounts for community composition when calculating differential expression by performing a scale invariant

+transformation on read counts, which are modeled as distributions of posterior probabilities sampled from a Dirichlet distribution.
+This method has been found to produce more consistent and reproducible results (Nearing et al., 2022).

-The raw dataset was analyzed using DESeq2 to look at differential abundance between protocols (Love et al., 2014).
-The default testing framework was used (test = “Wald”, fitType = “parametric”), which includes the Benjamini-Hochberg multiple inference correction.
+For DESeq2,the default testing framework was used (test = “Wald”, fitType = “parametric”), which includes the Benjamini-Hochberg multiple inference correction.
 The sfType option was defined as poscounts since this estimator is able to handle zeros.
 The log2 fold change of each pairwise comparison for which there were significant differences in abundances was plotted.
+For ALDEx2, we performed a two sample T-test for each pairwise comparison: between the different filtration protocols (pre- versus no freezing), and between each filtration protocol and sediment protocol (i.e. PF vs. Sed; and NF vs. Sed).
+We used 500 Monte Carlo samples (mc.samples = 500) for estimation of the posterior distribution.
+We plotted both the between- (M) versus within-condition fold change (W) (MW) and Bland-Altman (BA) plots using the aldex.plot function.

 Beta diversity